alegalviz/byreddit/README.md

 4. Left column to show the posts, main column to show the details.
 5. Service to fetch some store work
 6. Fill the post in the left sidebar
+7. We need to access and mutate some posts to mark as read, so I changed structure of posts state